ha5dzs/nyuad-aprs-server/README.md

 **This is not secure at all!** Normally, for any exposed environment, publishing any superuser details is something extremely idiotic.
 But in this case:

-* The sql system is not used by anything else, and the port is not accessible outside
+* The sql system is not used by anything else, and the port is not accessible from outside
 * It doesn't store any sensitive information, only sorted packets, which are unencrypted and publicly available anyway
 * Since the database is filled through the python script, the website only makes queries, so it would be very difficult to hack into it from outside
 * Old data is getting purged regularly